rali-udem/jsRealB/README.md

     * ``user-infos.js``: definitions of variables containing the examples
     * ``user-new.html``: HTML of the core of the page (div[id] correspond to variables in user-infos.js)
     * ``user-new.js``  : JavaScript helper script.
-* ``IDE`` : Development Environment that embeds jsRealB.
+* ``IDE`` : An Integrated Development Environment that embeds jsRealB.
+[Try it here](https://rawgit.com/rali-udem/JSrealB/master/IDE/IDE.html).
 It is slightly modified from previous versions to take into account the new way of loading lexicons.

 ## Demos